Chance-Constrained Correlated Equilibria for Robust Noncooperative Coordination: Related work

 \section{Related work}

 The correlated equilibrium concept \cite{aumann, aumann_2} has been widely studied as a mechanism for coordinating noncooperative agents, as it allows a coordinator to recommend actions while preserving each agent's autonomy \cite{rrce, ce_effective_traffic, ce_effective_experimental, ce_error_2_exp, j_vq}.
-However, correlated equilibrium recommendations can be sensitive to uncertainty in the underlying payoff structure, such as estimation errors or stochastic perturbations \cite{ce_effective_experimental, ce_effective_traffic}.
+Correlated equilibria may also emerge through decentralized learning dynamics such as regret matching \cite{regret}, but we focus on equilibrium selection under explicit coordination objectives.
+However, equilibrium recommendations can be sensitive to uncertainty in the underlying payoff structure, such as estimation errors or stochastic perturbations \cite{ce_effective_experimental, ce_effective_traffic}.

-Existing work addressing uncertainty in correlated equilibria largely follows two directions.
-One line of research studies \emph{Bayes correlated equilibria}, which model payoff uncertainty through states and information structures \cite{ce1}.
-In this framework, agents face incomplete information about payoff-relevant states, and incentive compatibility is defined in expectation with respect to players’ beliefs \cite{ce1,ce6,ce7}.

-Another line of work incorporates uncertainty directly into agents’ cost functions through robust or distributionally robust formulations \cite{ce2,ce4,ce8,ce9}.
-These approaches enforce worst-case guarantees over admissible uncertainty sets.
-While this framework provides strong robustness, it often leads to nonconvex optimization problems \cite{ce8,ce9} and can become overly conservative when uncertainty reflects stochastic fluctuations around nominal costs.
+Existing work addressing uncertainty in correlated equilibria includes Bayes correlated equilibria, which model payoff uncertainty through states and information structures and define incentive compatibility with respect to players' beliefs \cite{ce1,ce6,ce7}.
+Robust and distributionally robust formulations instead incorporate uncertainty directly into agents' cost functions and enforce guarantees over admissible uncertainty sets \cite{ce2,ce4,ce8,ce9}.
+While these approaches provide strong robustness, they can lead to nonconvex optimization problems and become conservative when uncertainty represents stochastic fluctuations around nominal costs \cite{ce8,ce9}.

-A different perspective appears in bounded-rationality models such as quantal response equilibria and their correlated variants \cite{qre1,qre2}.
-These models introduce stochastic response rules and define equilibrium as a fixed point of noisy best responses.
-Here, randomness arises from the response mechanism rather than from explicit reliability constraints on deviation incentives that arise in the setting of correlated equilibrium problems with uncertain agent objectives.
+Bounded-rationality models, such as quantal response equilibria and their correlated variants, introduce stochastic response rules and define equilibrium as a fixed point of noisy best responses \cite{qre1,qre2}.
+In contrast, our setting treats randomness as uncertainty in the deviation incentives themselves and imposes explicit reliability constraints on correlated-equilibrium recommendations.